Skip to main content

 5.4 The Connecting Party shall comply at its own cost with the Requirements, information given in the Onboarding Form and any related requirements of this Connection Agreement.

-5.6 The Connecting Party accepts that NHS Digital may request evidence of continuing compliance with this Connection Agreement, and may request copies of documentation, design and relevant external certifications, and the Connecting Party shall co-operate, provide all relevant assistance and fulfil such requests within the timescales requested provided the requests and timescales are reasonable.
+5.6 The Connecting Party accepts that NHS England may request evidence of continuing compliance with this Connection Agreement, and may request copies of documentation, design and relevant external certifications, and the Connecting Party shall co-operate, provide all relevant assistance and fulfil such requests within the timescales requested provided the requests and timescales are reasonable.

 5.7 Each party shall perform its obligations in relation to this Connection Agreement in accordance with all applicable laws, regulations and official government guidance as may be published from time to time.